SystemsApproach/tcpcc/tcp_ip.rst

                send all the new data now

 In other words, it’s always OK to send a full segment if the window allows.
-It’s also all right to immediately send a small amount of data if there are currently no segments in transit, but if there is anything in flight the sender must wait for an ACK before transmitting the next segment.
-Thus, an interactive application like Telnet that continually writes one byte at a time will send data at a rate of one segment per RTT.
+It’s also alright to immediately send a small amount of data if there are currently no segments in transit, but if there is anything in flight the sender must wait for an ACK before transmitting the next segment.
+Thus, an interactive application that continually writes one byte at a time will send data at a rate of one segment per RTT.
 Some segments will contain a single byte, while others will contain as many bytes as the user was able to type in one round-trip time.
 Because some applications cannot afford such a delay for each write it does to a TCP connection, the socket interface allows the application to set the ``TCP_NODELAY`` option, meaning that data is transmitted as soon as possible.

 2.3 High-Speed Networks
 --------------------------